elk-audio/elk-docs/documents/elk_examples_overview.md

 For the first three examples, on hosting and controlling a plugin, we have chosen to use the same instrument, the [MDA JX 10 synthesizer](https://sourceforge.net/projects/mda-vst/), using ports of it for all three different plugin formats.
 This allows us to better illustrate the slight differences between the formats, than if we had used a different plugin for each.

+Note that the linked files below, are all built for running natively on Linux, on the provided Virtual Machine image, or the UpCode board - all of which are for an Intel architecture.

+Plugin binaries built to run natively on the Rasberry Pi, will be provided in separate links.

 ## MDA JX 10 VST 3 Example

 This example requires the following files: